 - a.
-An ability to apply knowledge of mathematics, science, and engineering. - b.
-An ability to design and conduct experiments, as well as to analyze and interpret data.
+Ability to apply knowledge of mathematics, science, and engineering. - b.
+Ability to design and conduct experiments, as well as to analyze and interpret data. - Ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability - d.
+Ability to function on multidisciplinary teams. - e.
+Ability to identify, formulate, and solve engineering problems. - f.
+Understanding of professional and ethical responsibility. - g.
+Ability to communicate effectively.

-- c.
-An ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability - d.
-An ability to function on multidisciplinary teams. - e.
-An ability to identify, formulate, and solve engineering problems. - f.
-An understanding of professional and ethical responsibility. - g.
-An ability to communicate effectively. - h.
-The broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context. - i.
-A recognition of the need for, and an ability to engage in life-long learning. - j.
-A knowledge of contemporary issues. - k.
-An ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.
+- Broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context. - i.
+Recognition of the need for, and an ability to engage in life-long learning. - Knowledge of contemporary issues. - Ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.